 |Foundation, structure, and building exterior contractors||10|

-Carpenters work indoors and outdoors on many types of construction projects, from building highways and bridges to installing kitchen cabinets.
-Carpenters may work in cramped spaces.
-They frequently shift between lifting, standing, and kneeling, the result of which can be tiring.
-Those who work outdoors are subject to variable weather conditions, which may limit a carpenter’s ability to work.
+Carpenters work indoors and outdoors on many types of construction projects, from installing kitchen cabinets to building highways and bridges.
+Carpenters may work in cramped spaces and frequently alternate between lifting, standing, and kneeling.
+Those who work outdoors are subject to variable weather, which may affect a project’s schedule.

 Injuries and Illnesses

-Carpenters sometimes get injured on the job.
-The most common injuries include strains from lifting heavy materials, falls from ladders, and cuts from sharp objects and tools.
-Workers often wear safety equipment such as boots, hardhats, protective eyewear, and reflective vests to protect themselves from injuries.
+Carpenters sometimes get injured on the job, such as from strains caused by overexertion due to lifting and moving materials.
+Other common injuries result from falls, slips, trips, and contact with objects or equipment.
+Workers often wear equipment such as boots, hardhats, protective eyewear, and reflective vests as a safeguard against injuries.

-Most carpenters work full time, which may include working evenings and weekends.
-Extreme temperatures or inclement weather can adversely impact building construction timelines, in which case carpenters’ work hours may be affected.
+Most carpenters work full time, which may include evenings and weekends to meet clients’ deadlines.
+Extreme temperatures or inclement weather may impact building construction timelines, which in turn may affect carpenters’ work hours.

-Carpenters typically learn on the job and through apprenticeships.
+Carpenters typically need a high school diploma and learn on the job or through apprenticeships.

-A high school diploma or equivalent is typically required.
-High school courses in mathematics, mechanical drawing, and general vocational technical training are considered useful.
-Some technical schools offer associate’s degrees in carpentry.
+A high school diploma or equivalent is typically required to enter the occupation.
+Certain high school courses, such as mathematics and mechanical drawing, may be useful.
+Some vocational-technical schools offer associate’s degrees in carpentry.
 The programs vary in length and teach basics and specialties in carpentry.

-Carpenters typically learn on the job and through apprenticeships and learn the proper use of hand and power tools on the job.
-They often begin doing simpler tasks under the guidance of experienced carpenters.
-For example, they start with measuring and cutting wood, and learn to do more complex tasks, such as reading blueprints and building wooden structures.
+Carpenters typically learn on the job or through apprenticeships.
+They often begin doing simple tasks, such as measuring and cutting wood, under the guidance of experienced carpenters or other construction workers.
+They then progress to more complex tasks, such as reading blueprints and building wooden structures.

 Work Experience in a Related Occupation

 Some carpenters work as construction laborers or helpers before becoming carpenters.
-They learn to become carpenters while working under the guidance of an experienced carpenter.
-Laborers and helpers learn tasks that are similar to those performed by carpenters.
+Laborers and helpers learn tasks that are similar to those of carpenters.

 Licenses, Certifications, and Registrations

-Carpenters are involved in many phases of construction and may have opportunities to become first-line supervisors, independent contractors, or general construction supervisors.
+Carpenters are involved in many phases of construction and may have opportunities to become first-line supervisors, lead carpenters, independent contractors, or general construction supervisors.